Dyslexia guidelines for students

 The university's dyslexia sticker scheme is one support arrangement that a student may wish to use.
 You must have a formal diagnosis of dyslexia to be eligible to use the sticker system.

 A university dyslexia sticker can only be downloaded if your entitlement to do so has been agreed between you and support services staff at your home Academic Partner.
-Eligible students can choose to download a dyslexia sticker independently via the university’s additional support online system.
+Eligible students can choose to download a dyslexia sticker independently via UHI Records.
 Eligible students can also liaise with Academic Partner support services staff to download the appropriate sticker.

 This short video explains how the eligible student can download a university dyslexia sticker, and how to copy the data into the front page of their assessment.